What We May Hope To Live Up To

 If we rub these particular concepts together, will anything interesting really be ignited?
 That depends, I think, on whether or not we believe that the old world really is dying, and whether or not we also share the consensus developing among our professional optimists that the technologies we’ve begun to call artificial intelligence represent a genuine hope of resurrecting it.

-If we believe that Gramsci’s prescient vision is finally being fulfilled, what monsters, exactly, should we be expecting?
+If we believe that Gramsci’s vision was truly prescient and is at last on the verge of being fulfilled, what monsters, exactly, should we be expecting?
 The resurgence of fascism and fascists is certainly the one most talked about at the moment, but the new fascism seems to me less like a genuinely possible future, and more like the twitching of a partially reanimated corpse.
 Vladimir Putin can rain missiles down on the Ukraine all day long, and we learn nothing.
 Donald Trump can rage and bluster and condemn, and still not conquer France in a month.
 Despite the deadly earnest of both these tyrants, Marx’s “second time as farce” has never seemed more apt.

 The more interesting monsters are the tech bros of Silicon Valley, the idiot savants who modestly offer themselves up to serve as our once and future philosopher kings.
 They give us ChatGPT, and in their unguarded moments natter endlessly on about AGI and the singularity as though they’d just succeeded in turning lead into gold, or capturing phlogiston in a bell jar.